European insurtech startup Wefox grabs $650 million at $3 billion valuation – TechCrunch

 While distribution is managed decentrally with local agents talking with local customers, insurance products are managed centrally.
 The startup prioritizes products by revenue potential and goes down the list one product at a time.

 Finally, Wefox has ambitious plans when it comes to reducing administrative costs.
 The company has been investing in automation so that common processes are handled by an algorithm.
 Currently, 80% of its processes are handled automatically.
-It’s a never-ending process as you have to adapt your processes when you launch new products.
+It’s a never-ending process, as you have to adapt your processes when you launch new products.

 Wefox is also working on prevention.
 The company has put together an AI team in Paris to prevent bad things from happening in the first place.
 As always with insurance companies, it’s all about optimizing every layer and every step of the customer journey to build a product that stands out from what’s already out there.